ovity/octotree/README.md

 ## Contribution
 There are several improvements that can be made to Octotree.
 Contribution is very welcome.

-- [ ] Make the width of the tree panel resizable
+- [ ] Make the width of the sidebar resizable
 - [ ] Allow users to enter access token any time (i.e. a new button?)
-- [ ] Synchronize selection if users click on GitHub links directly (instead of via Octotree)
+- [ ] Synchronize selection when users navigate using GitHub links (instead of Octotree links)
 - [ ] Show progress indicator while a repository is being loaded
+- [ ] Hide sidebar when navigating to non-code pages like Issues, PRs...

 ## Credit
 [Icon](https://github.com/pstadler/octofolders) by [pstadler](https://github.com/pstadler)